Ismail Zaitoun, PhD

 1300 University Ave

 Postdoctoral position, University of Wisconsin-Madison, Madison, WI

-In his recently funded R01, Dr. Zaitoun is performing experiments to determine the exact roles played by Bim expression and by another protein, vascular endothelial growth factor (VEGF), in the inner retinal neurons and their impact on hyperoxia-induced vascular damage during Oxygen-induced ischemic retinopathy.
+Currently funded by an R01 grant from the NIH, the Zaitoun lab is performing experiments to determine the exact roles played by Bim expression and by another protein, vascular endothelial growth factor (VEGF), in the inner retinal neurons and their impact on hyperoxia-induced vascular damage during oxygen-induced ischemic retinopathy.
 Figuring out the precise mechanisms of action undertaken by these proteins should allow for targeted therapies to prevent retinopathy of prematurity and its accompanying vision loss.

-Additionally, Dr. Zaitoun investigates the impact of hypoxic-ischemic insult on retinal vascular integrity and function.
+A second line of research in the lab aims to determine the impact of hypoxic-ischemic insult on retinal vascular integrity and function.
 A great majority of surviving children with hypoxic-ischemic encephalopathy (HIE) display visual impairments.
-These impairments are usually associated with injuries to certain parts of cerebral visual systems.
+These impairments are usually associated with injuries to certain parts of the cerebral visual systems.
 In addition, emerging evidence suggests neuronal damage in the retina following HIE.
-However, how these changes are brought up in the retina, and whether retinal vascular damage contributes to the compromised vision remains poorly understood.
-Dr. Zaitoun’s studies show a significant defect in the retinal vascularization in animals subjected to HIE.
+However, how these changes are brought up in the retina, and whether retinal vascular damage contributes to the compromised vision, remains poorly understood.
+The studies show a significant defect in retinal vascularization in animals subjected to HIE.